djdt/pewlib/doc/index.rst

 Welcome to pew's documentation!
 ===============================

-Pew is a python library for import, processing and export of LA-ICP-MS imaging data.
+Pew is a python library for the import, processing and export of LA-ICP-MS imaging data.

 .. toctree::
     :maxdepth: 2

     io
+    pew
     lib

 Indices and tables